niamh-m/LSTM-oceanic-o2/README.md

 This project was completed by me in May 2022 as an Applied Research Project in part fulfilment of a MSc in Data Analytics.

-Coastal water data was used from the Marine Institute and contains data on physico-chemical properties of seawater, obtained by monitoring buoys off the coast of Co.
+Coastal water data from the Marine Institute was used and contains information on physico-chemical properties of seawater, obtained by monitoring buoys off the coast of Co.
 Galway, Ireland.

 A Long Short Term Memory model was used for the prediction of dissolved oxygen levels.
 This deep learning model was suitable as it